Tips for Surviving Medical Assistant Training: Expectations, Requirements, and Challenges

 2. The Registered Medical Assistant (RMA) Certification

 The Registered Medical Assistant (RMA) certification confirms a medical assistant who has been credentialed through American Medical Technologists (AMT).
-According to AMT, benefits of the Registered Medical Assistant (RMA) certification include:
+According to AMT, the benefits of the Registered Medical Assistant (RMA) certification include:

 - Getting Hired.
 Employers look for AMT credentials when hiring